 select if(GeogLocationIsWithinPolygon( g.Location, GeogCreatePolygon(-70, 44, -70, 34, -60, 34, -70, 44, :SRID), 5), 'It is within the polygon', 'It is not within the polygon') from GeogTest g

 GeogLocationIsWithinRadius as L ( Location as Geography, Point as Geography, Radius as N, Tolerance as N)

 Returns true if the location is within the radius defined and within the tolerance defined.

-FROM IF(GeogLocationIsWithinRadius( g(Location( GeogCreateLocation(-3, 5, :SRID., 1)( 'It intersects', 'It does not intersect') FIRST GeogTest gEach database handles tolerance differently (as it affects indexing performance).
+select if(GeogLocationIsWithinRadius( g.Location, GeogCreateLocation(-70, 41.99999, :SRID), 50), 'It is within the radius', 'It is not within the radius') from GeogTest gEach database handles tolerance differently (as it affects indexing performance).

 When you call SQL::ResultSet::Data, the column value will be retrieved and converted to a Microsoft::SQLServer::Types::SQLGeography object if and only if the database returns a geography type and the driver can tell that it has.
 When calling the Data() function, there is no guarantee that data returned will be an object.
 You must check the return type before calling any functions or accessing any properties on the object.